- Home

 Computational Thinking

 Computational thinking is a problem-solving approach that draws on concepts fundamental to computer science but applies far beyond programming.
 It involves four key practices: decomposition (breaking complex problems into smaller, manageable parts), pattern recognition (identifying similarities and trends), abstraction (focusing on essential information while ignoring irrelevant details), and algorithmic thinking (designing step-by-step solutions).
-Students learn to think systematically about processes, represent information efficiently, and automate solutions where possible.
+Students also learn how to generalize from examples, model real systems, represent information efficiently in binary, and compress data for storage and communication.
 These skills translate directly into writing code, but they also strengthen reasoning in mathematics, science, and everyday decision-making.
 As technology becomes central to nearly every career, computational thinking provides students with a versatile intellectual toolkit for understanding and shaping the digital world around them.

-Suggested learning path: Start with decomposition and pattern recognition using concrete, unplugged activities, then introduce abstraction and algorithmic design, and finally apply these skills through simple programming projects.
+Suggested learning path: Start with decomposition, pattern recognition, and generalization using concrete, unplugged activities, then introduce abstraction, algorithmic design, and debugging, and finally apply these skills to data representation, simulation, recursion, and efficient problem solving.

 Algorithm